sayantikag98/Internship/README.md

 # Anomaly detection in time series data of manufacturing parts

-The workflow of the internship as has been followed by me are as follows:
+The workflow for this project were as follows:

 •	A synthetic dataset was generated taking the values of different parameters like spindle load, spindle speed, spindle temperature, current, flow rate etc. at timestamp value of 1 second following the given parameter range.
 (As the original time series data from machines were not available due the ongoing pandemic situation.)
+The code for this can be found in #Final_intern_data.ipynb file.

 •	Next the time series data was stored in MongoDB.
+This code can be found in MongoDB Intern 31.07.20.ipynb file.

 •	Then the analysis of the data was done as follows: